The majority of the leadership style you come across concern themselves with it whereas distributed leadership style does not.

 More people have the authority to run things at the place, so there are more chances that there is someone there to manage things.

-It surely saves time, energy, and money for the company and also eliminates any possibility of conflict in the workspace as well.
+It surely saves time, energy, and money for the company and eliminates any possibility of conflict in the workspace.

 There are plenty of corporations that are still focussing on the leadership style featuring control and command.